PASSAGES at The Sowden House

 homeLA has been bringing residents of Los Angeles together around dance and art in private space since its inception in 2013.
 For the project’s twentieth event, homeLA Founder Rebecca Bruno has collaborated with Founder and Creative Director Delaram Pourábdi of PARADEUX on a dance ﬁlm in which their respective mediums meet through the home’s cyclical layout.
 The ﬁlm follows Bruno’s unfolding physical relationship with the site and a soft sculpture made of an inherited shoulder pad collection owned by the choreographer’s grandmother.
 Pourábdi’s visual style is both mystical and tense giving multidimensional shape to the ﬁlm’s scenes and the home’s greater narrative.

 Following the creation of this ﬁlm, Bruno, Landers, and Pourábdi invited a series of artists to create ephemeral body-based works in relationship with the Sowden House paying special attention to the term passages as it relates to time, the built environment, and the senses.
-Artists include such choreographers as Crystal Sepúlveda (known for her collaboration with artist Clarissa Tossin at the Hollyhock House), Cheng-Chieh Yu, and Zaquia Mahler Salinas (San Diego), sculptor Mak Kern, culinary artist Emily Marchand, experimental vocalist Odeya Nini, performance artist Tyler Matthew Oyer, and musicians Theresa Wayman of Warpaint, Vox, and, Low Leaf.
+Artists include such choreographers as Crystal Sepúlveda (known for her collaboration with artist Clarissa Tossin at the Hollyhock House), Cheng-Chieh Yu, Zaquia Mahler Salinas (San Diego), and Kenzie McClure, sculptor Mak Kern, culinary artist Emily Marchand, experimental vocalist Odeya Nini, performance artist Tyler Matthew Oyer, and musicians Theresa Wayman of Warpaint, vōx, and, Low Leaf.